JennyHolberton/holbertonschool-validation/module3_task3/DEPLOY.md

 the directory where the archive is located.
 3. Run `unzip awesome-website.zip`

+## Tag

+Tags a verion to the release

 ## Commands to start and stop the application

 ### Start